Sponsoring website: Emergency Boot CD

 on a Windows™ PC

-Almost a decade ago, we explained how BOCHS could be used to learn Linux commands on a Windows PC.
-Well,
+Over a decade ago, we explained how BOCHS could be used to learn Linux commands on a Windows PC.

-we're far overdue in helping our readers learn how to use the Bochs Emulator to understand Master Boot Records!
+Here we show our readers how to use the Bochs Emulator to understand and debug Master Boot Records.

 Although the Bochs Emulator has binaries and source code for a number of different OS Platforms (such as Linux), the following describes how Microsoft® Windows™ users in particular can set up and run various image files of other operating systems under the Bochs Emulator.
-First, download the latest Windows 32-bit Bochs install file.
-This Sourceforge page will automatically find it on a site near you:
+First, download the latest Windows 64-bit Bochs files within a 32-bit install file (or search for the last set of 32-bit install files for Windows XP).
+This SourceForge page will automatically find it on a site near you: http://sourceforge.net/projects/bochs/files/latest/download

-After you install Bochs, click on the new "Linux Demo in Bochs 2.5.1" icon (a 'shortcut' to run.bat in the dlxlinux subfolder under Bochs-2.5.1).
+After Bochs is installed, click on the new Desktop icon: "Linux Demo in Bochs 2.6.11" (a 'shortcut' to run.bat in the dlxlinux subfolder under Bochs-2.6.11).
 This will open both the "Bochs for Windows - Console" and the "Bochs for Windows - Display" in which you'll see the Bochs Emulator run through its own BIOS code similar to a real PC:

 If you pressed the F12 key soon enough (start right after clicking on the icon to be sure), you would see the following appear in the Bochs for Windows Display: